 Additionally, most pipes are made of copper, cast iron, PVC, or PEX; which is not as important as people think.
 The first system is the water supply system.
 This is what brings in the water from the source (whether from the city/town or well).
 Then, pressure helps the water move up from the basement and into the faucets and toilets of a house.

 Shut off valves are components of the supply system; they allow homeowners to shut off the water to a specific fixture or appliance.
 The second system is the drainage system.
 This is how dirty water and waste is removed.
-Gravity and pressure come again into place, they are both used to help the waste travel to its destination; be it a sewer or a septic tank.
+Gravity and pressure are again both used to help the waste travel to its destination, whether that's a sewer or a septic tank.

 How Kitchen Plumbing Works